MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-tools-visual-studio-cicd-vsts.md

 > The CI/CD NuGet is being deprecated.
 For information on how to migrate to the latest npm, see the [Continuous integration and deployment overview](cicd-overview.md)

 ## Prerequisites

-Before you start, make sure you have the following:
+Before you start, make sure you have done the following steps:

 * If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 * Install [Visual Studio](stream-analytics-tools-for-visual-studio-install.md) and the **Azure development** or **Data Storage and Processing** workloads.